 Where in a prosecution notice for an offence against this Act there is an averment that an act occurred within the boundaries of any category of land to which this Part applies or to which section 103 applies, on the act being proved, it shall be presumed, in the absence of proof to the contrary, that the act occurred within the boundaries of that category of land.

-[Section 112 amended by No. 20 of 1991 s.
+[Section 112 amended: No. 20 of 1991 s.
 43; No. 84 of 2004 s.
 80.]

 113. Prosecutions, who may commence